Access and understand SAT scores.

 - Percentiles show you how your students performed on the test relative to other students.

 Because colleges generally consider the best score, students can send all their SAT scores.
-Students who don’t want to send all their scores can use Score Choice.
-Before deciding between scores on the old SAT and the new SAT, they can compare their scores using the SAT Score Converter.
+Students who don't want to send all their scores can use Score Choice.

 Students should always visit college websites to confirm their score send policies.